-- Provide an overview of the case study including the jurisdiction and any other important information (you can provide your own made up detail if the case study does not include them). - Identify all potential chemical and biological hazards in this case study. - Identify the hazard that the report will focus on. - Explain the type of hazard, routes of exposure and the states of matter (if relevant) in which the hazard occurs. - Explain why the hazard presents a risk to workers' health.
+- Provide an overview of the case study including the jurisdiction and any other important information (you can provide your own made up detail if the case study does not include them). - Identify all potential chemical and biological hazards in this case study. - Identify the two hazards that the report will focus on. - For each hazard, explain the type of hazard, routes of exposure and the states of matter (if relevant) in which the hazard occurs. - For each hazard, explain why the hazard presents a risk to workers' health.
 This section must be justified using the literature such as legislation, texts and journal articles.
-You may include information about the toxicology of the chemicals, exposure, acute and chronic health effects and how they occur, as well as the health effects to workers and to industry as a whole. - Describe the different ways that the hazard would be monitored and analysed using an overview of occupational hygiene monitoring methods.
-This must be related to the case study given and include information about the standard methodology that is used for both the monitoring techniques and comparison of the findings against a benchmark or standard.
-You must include information about how the sampling and analysis would actually be carried out for the hazard.
-This will include information about how you would sample the workers, who should be sampled and if repeat samples are required.
+You may include information about the toxicology of the chemicals, exposure, acute and chronic health effects as well as the health effects to workers and to industry as a whole. - Describe the different ways that the hazards would be monitored and analysed using occupational hygiene monitoring methods.
+This must be related to the case study chosen and include information about the standard methodology that is used for both the monitoring techniques and comparison of the findings against a benchmark or standard.
+You must include information about how the sampling and analysis would actually be carried out for each hazard.
+This will include information about how the sampling of workers would be decided, who should be sampled and if repeat samples are required. - Describe the relevant Legislation, Codes and Standards which apply to these hazards and the issues involved with meeting these requirements. - Use the Hierarchy of Control to outline the ways that the hazards can be controlled.

-- Describe the relevant Legislation, Codes and Standards which apply to this hazard and the issues involved with meeting these requirements. - Use the Hierarchy of Control to outline the ways that the hazard may be controlled.
+The report should be written as an OHS officer or Health officer would write to upper management to convince them that an external Occupational Hygienist is required to undertake monitoring (however, a budget is not required).

-The report should be written as an you would write to upper management to convince them that an external Occupational Hygienist is required to undertake monitoring (however, a budget is not required).
-A limit of 2500 worlds will be applied.
+A limit of 3000 worlds will be applied.